amosproj/2017ws02-side-window-entertainment/src/main/java/de/tuberlin/amos/ws17/swit/image_analysis/README.md

 * Create a project with the [Google Cloud Console][cloud-console], and enable the [Vision API][vision-api].
 * Create an API key for Cloud Vision
-* Insert API key in CloudVisionClient.java for testing
+* Insert API key in LandmarkDetectorImpl.java for testing

 	```java
 	private static final String CLOUD_VISION_API_KEY = "YOUR_API_KEY";